 Other states must have learned how much we love our dogs, and how we are always willing to take in more.
 Shawnee actually came from Texas.
-A rescue group saved her and some other puppies who were in a kill shelter down there.
+Summit Dog Rescue group saved her and some other puppies who were in a kill shelter down there.
 At three months old, she was adorable.
 But Texas shelters are overflowing with dogs like her, with not near enough people willing to adopt them.
 She faced a fate of possible death.

 Colorado is not just the recipient of dogs from Texas.
 Recently, a large number of puppies were rescued from a kill shelter in New Mexico and brought to several shelters up here in Colorado.
+I most recently met Jeff from Farfels Rescue and made the acquaintance of puppies they acquired from Roswell, New Mexico.
+Jeff explained to me how unique Colorado is in terms of their rescue operations.
+It is actually regulated through the state’s Department of Agriculture.
 With our love affair for dogs, I’m sure those pups will have homes in no time.

 During our eight years here in Nederland, I’ve noticed the dogs seem to live long lives.
 It’s not uncommon for dogs to reach 14, 15 and even 16 years of age.
 Which is particularly notable, when you consider most of the dogs here are big dogs — adopted for the ability to hike and romp through snow, and typically big dogs don’t live as long.